milaq/YCast/README.md

 #### With built-in webserver

-You can run YCast by using the built-in development server of Flask (not recommended for production use, but should(tm) be enough for your private home use): Just run the package: `python -m ycast`
+You can run YCast by using the built-in development server of Flask (not recommended for production use, but should™ be enough for your private home use): `python -m ycast`

 While you can simply run YCast with root permissions listening on all interfaces on port 80, this may not be desired for various reasons.

 You can change the listen address and port (via `-l` and `-p` respectively) if you are already running a HTTP server on the target machine and/or want to proxy or restrict YCast access.

 It is advised to use a proper webserver (e.g. Nginx) in front of YCast if you can.
 Then, you also don't need to run YCast as root and can proxy the requests to YCast running on a higher port (>1024) listening only on `localhost`.